-People with phobias actively avoid the phobic object or situation, or endure it within intense fear or anxiety.
+People with phobias actively avoid the phobic object or situation, or they endure it with intense fear or anxiety.

-In the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the American Psychiatric Association outlines several of the most common phobias.
+In the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), the American Psychiatric Association outlines several of the most common phobias.

-Agoraphobia, a fear of public places where escape is difficult, is singled out as a particularly common fear with its own unique diagnosis.
+Agoraphobia, a fear of places or situations that trigger fear or helplessness, is singled out as a particularly common fear with its own unique diagnosis.
 Social phobias, which are fears related to social situations, are also singled out with a unique diagnosis.

 Phobias come in all shapes and sizes.
 Because there are an infinite number of objects and situations, the list of specific phobias is quite long.

-According to the DSM, specific phobias typically fall within five general categories:
+According to the DSM-5, specific phobias typically fall within five general categories: